ScottHMcKean/duvernay_geomech_model/README.md

-# A Duvernay Geomechanical Model
+# A Geostatistical Model of Geomechanical Properties in the Duvernay

-A machine learning repository provides the code and data for reproducing the geomechanical model and geostatistical analysis of geomechanical properties in the Duvernay.
-This code is used for the paper entitled "A Predictive Model of Static Elastic Properties in the Duvernay and Waterways Formations".
+This repository provides the code and data for reproducing the machine learning and geostatistical workflow from our study.

-The code can roughly be broken into two parts.
-The first trains a machine learning model to predict static geomechanical properties (Young's Modulus, Poisson's Ratio, and Brittleness).
-The second uses that model to predict geomechanical properties across the Duvernay basin using a geostatistical approach.
+The code is roughly broken into two parts.
+The first generates a machine learning model to predict static geomechanical properties (Young's Modulus, Poisson's Ratio, and Brittleness).
+The second uses that model to predict geomechanical properties across the Duvernay basin using geostatistics.

 The whole code base is written in R, with a tidyverse philosophy.